 \subsection{Lie-algebraic controllability and reachability criteria for finite-dimensional quantum systems}

 Let us consider a quantum system, with the $d$-dimensional Hilbert space $\mathcal{H}$.
 Assume that $H_0$ is the time-independent intrinsic (drift) Hamiltonian of this system and that the latter is acted upon by external control fields $f_j(t)$ ($j=1,\ldots,p$).
-These fields couple to certain degrees of freedom of the system, which are represented by Hermitian operators $H_j$.
+These fields couple to certain degrees of freedom of the system, which are represented by Hermitian operators $H_j$ (sometimes referred to as the drive Hamiltonians).
 The total Hamiltonian of the system is then given by